 Handlers to which the logger sends log messages are added using the add() method.
 Note that you can use the Logger right after import as it comes pre-configured (logs are emitted to sys.stderr by default).
-Messages can be logged with different severity levels and using braces attributes like the str.format() method do.
+Messages can be logged with different severity levels and they can be formatted using curly braces (it uses str.format() under the hood).

 When a message is logged, a "record" is associated with it.
 This record is a dict which contains information about the logging context: time, function, file, line, thread, level...
-It also contains the name of the module, this is why you don't need named loggers.
+It also contains the \\name\\ of the module, this is why you don't need named loggers.